JDLuke/cicd/docs/Howto.md

 ## Branches

-There is at least one explicit reference to the branch name 'main' within these hallowed halls, so if your main branch is still called master you probably want to change that.
+There is at one explicit reference to the branch name 'main' within these hallowed halls, so if your main branch is still called master you probably want to change that.
+This will impact only the 'release' stage and I expect that we will remain a bit restrictive about that because we generally don't want to create releases from any random branch.